craigerskine/pxl.media/content/games/ni-no-kuni-wrath-of-the-white-witch-switch.md

 ---
-title: Ni No Kuni: Wrath of the White Witch [Switch]
+title: 'Ni No Kuni: Wrath of the White Witch [Switch]'
 platform: switch
 genre:
   - rpg